A Guide: Filing Your First GST/HST Return

 Your GST/HST number is part of your business number (BN).
 So, if you don’t already have a BN, you will be assigned one when you register for a GST/HST number.

 The Canada Revenue Agency (CRA) assumes that you’ll file your GST/HST return once in a year.
-You may be able to opt to file more frequently, but most small businesses are not required to file more than once a year.
+You may be able to opt to file on more frequent reporting periods, but most small businesses are not required to file more than once a year.

 After you’ve registered for your GST/HST number, the CRA will mail you a personalized GST or HST return form, which includes the date when you are required to file your return.